 And now comes the conflict again.
 Satan is not disposed to give up his slave so readily.
 He comes, armed with the lash of fierce temptation, to drive us again to his service.
 We know by sad experience that he is more powerful than we are, and that unaided we cannot resist him.
-But we dread his power, and cry for help.
+But we dread his power and cry for help.
 Then we call to mind that we are not Satan's servants any longer.
 We have submitted ourselves to God, and therefore He accepted us as His servants.
-So we can say with the Psalmist, "O Lord, truly I am Thy servant; I am Thy servant, and the son of Thine handmaid: Thou hast loosed my bonds."
-Ps. cxvi.
-16. But the fact that God has loosed the bonds that Satan had thrown around us-and He has done this if we believe that He has-is evidence that God will protect us, for He cares for His own; and we have the assurance that He that has begun a good work in us "will perform it until the day of Jesus Christ."
-Phil. i.
-6. And in this confidence we are strong to resist.
+So we can say with the Psalmist,

+O Lord, truly I am your servant; I am your servant, and the son of your handmaid; You have loosed my bonds.

+But the fact that God has loosed the bonds that Satan had thrown around us-and He has done this if we believe that He has-is evidence that God will protect us, for He cares for His own, and we have the assurance that:

+He that has begun a good work in [us], will perform it until the day of Jesus Christ.

+And in this confidence we are strong to resist.